 Buddy Comfort Bio

-Buddy Comfort is a cosmic folk singer, heart minstrel, alchemical balladeer, songwriter, composer, performer, recording artist, and song circle leader.
+Buddy Comfort is a cosmic folk singer, heart minstrel, alchemical balladeer, songwriter, composer, performer, recording artist, producer, and song circle leader.

-He is the singing voice on two Cleo Award winning jingles.
+…is the singing voice on two Cleo Award winning jingles.
 New Age Retailer Magazine placed Buddy Comfort in the Best of Vocalist category along with Enya, Loreena McKennitt, Eliza Gilkyson, and Bobby McFerrin.

-He has provided musical support for conference, workshop and retreat leaders at Esalen, Westerbecke Ranch, Mann Ranch, and Orrs Hot Springs, and the East West Retreat Center in Assisi, Italy.
+…has provided musical support for conference, workshop and retreat leaders at Esalen, Westerbecke Ranch, Mann Ranch, and Orrs Hot Springs, and the East West Retreat Center in Assisi, Italy.
 He was known by many as retreat musician for the California School of Herbal Studies.
 He was music director at the Center for Spiritual Healing in Kentfield, Unity of the Spirit in Berkeley/Orinda and soloist at many Sonoma County, San Francisco and Monterey Bay Area New Thought congregations.

-He performed at the first Kate Wolfe Retrospective Concert at Caswell Vineyards, and was the Hurdy Gurdy Man and on stage at the Mill Valley Fall Arts Festival.
+…performed at the first Kate Wolfe Retrospective Concert at Caswell Vineyards, and was the Hurdy Gurdy Man and on stage at the Mill Valley Fall Arts Festival.
 He was a performer for Bread and Roses at convalescent and retirement homes, children’s wards and hospitals.

 Described by Ramblin’ Jack Elliott as “not just a songwriter, but a true craftsman of songs”.
 Comfort has also been described by Michael and Justine Toms of New Dimensions Radio as “one of the Bay Area’s foremost practitioners of healing music”.
 He is committed to the use of song as a connection with Source, a form of communion and a vehicle for individual and world peace.
 He provides a soothing and nurturing environment for the opening of the heart through Universal songs and chants of love and nature.

-Buddy Comfort / Tellurian Records PO Box 2021, Pacific Grove, CA 93950
+Buddy Comfort / Tellurian Records

 Website: https://www.buddycomfort.com